 The Little House at Volland

 The Little House offers the same amenities as the Loft, with a slightly larger footprint and larger seating area.
 The “kit” house was a Gordon-Tine Bungalow and was delivered by train to Volland sometime in the mid-twenties.
 It was re-imagined into an open space filled with light in 2017-18 by the Design+Make studio of fifth-year architecture students from the College of Architecture, Planning, and Design at Kansas State University.
-The class received a Merit Award for Architecture from AIA-KC for their innovative design.
-In 2022 it won an Honorable Mention from the American Institute of Architects.
+The class received a Merit Award for Architecture from AIA-KC for their innovative design in 2019.

 Set in a former railroad town in the heart of the Flint Hills (population one), the “Little House” is a short walk down a country road to the historic Volland Store.
 The “Little House” has good internet and works well for writers, poets, Plein air painters, and practitioners of disciplines using computer-based and research-based methods.
 Although we currently have limited studio space, we will work with artists to provide a space that adequately fills their needs.

 Volland’s next-door neighbor, the Grimm-Schultz Farmstead, was added to the National Register of Historic Places by the National Park Service on October 5, 2020.
 The Farmstead is comprised of a historic limestone home on a working ranch with stone outbuildings.
 As neighbors, The Volland Foundation and the Grimm-Schultz Farmstead collaborate in supporting creative work in the arts, sciences and humanities.
 The main house has been beautifully and sensitively restored by its new owner.
 A living space and studio are available to the Volland Residency program, when their schedule allows.